n8agrin/pres-react/PITCHME.md

 # Let's talk about React!

 ---
-# Oh no, not another frontend thing!
+## Oh no, not another frontend thing!

 ![angst](/img/frontend-angst.jpg)

 ---
-# React is different, it's gonna be great!*
+## React is different, it's gonna be great!*

-    * MIT Licensed - this comes with no warranty or guarantee of fitness!
+*MIT Licensed - this statement comes with no warranty or guarantee of fitness!

 ---
-# Did Steve Tell You That?!
+## Did Steve Tell You That?!

 ![krouse](/img/krouse.jpg)